2016 Indianapolis 500

 The 2016 Indianapolis 500 (branded as the 100th Running of the Indianapolis 500 presented by PennGrade Motor Oil for sponsorship reasons) took place on Sunday, May 29, 2016, at the Indianapolis Motor Speedway in Speedway, Indiana.
 It was the premier event of the 2016 Verizon IndyCar Series season.
 24 year-old rookie Alexander Rossi of Andretti Herta Autosport w/ Curb-Agajanian won the race on fuel mileage over Carlos Muñoz and Josef Newgarden.
 Two-time winner Juan Pablo Montoya entered the race as the defending champion.

 Over the final ten laps, most of the leaders were cycling through pit stops, as no one was expected to make it to the finish without pitting for fuel.
 Most drivers had not pitted since the previous caution that ended on lap 166.
 Alexander Rossi's team took a gamble and coached the driver into saving fuel.
-As the other leaders made their stops, Rossi inherited the lead on lap 197.
+As the other leaders made their stops, Rossi stayed out and inherited the lead on lap 197.
 He slowed down to save fuel, but on the final lap Carlos Muñoz began charging to catch up.
-Coming out of turn four on the final lap, Rossi pulled to the inside and coasted across the finish line, to take the checkered flag.
+Coming out of turn four on the final lap, Rossi pulled to the inside and coasted across the finish line to take the checkered flag.
 Muñoz finished 4.4975 seconds behind, his second runner-up finish at Indy (2013, 2016).
 Rossi, out of fuel, came to a stop during his cool down lap.
-A tow truck brought him in, believed to be the first time in Indy history the race winner was towed back to victory lane.
+A tow truck brought him in, believed to be the first time in Indy history that the race winner was towed back to victory lane.